tanykim/master-swim-workout/README.md

-# Getting Started with Create React App
+# Master swim workout

+This is a workout planner for master swim teams.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `yarn start`